 The Career Center has creatively developed an effective, collaborative, interdepartmental array of career services for students and other University constituents.
 The Career Center is directly involved in instruction and research to support this mission.
 Although administratively located in Student Affairs, Career Center interventions impact virtually every facet of University life, including new student recruitment, employer/community relations, research, and alumni affairs.

-The Florida Allicance for Assistive Services and Technology (FAAST) is a non-profit organization that provides:
+The Florida Alliance for Assistive Services and Technology (FAAST) is a non-profit organization that provides:

 - Hands on assistive technology demonstrations and trainings

 - Community outreach to rural and underserved groups

 Ability1st, the Center for Independent Living of North Florida, is a community-based nonprofit organization that provides services to persons with varying disabilities.